f9ld2/learning_php_mysql_javascript_with_jquery_css_html5/index.md

   document.write("Today is " + Date() );
 &lt;/script&gt;
         </code></pre>
-    <span>This code snippet tells the web browser to interpret everything within the script tags as JavaScript, which the browser then does by writing the text Today is to the current document, along with the date, by using the JavaScript function Date .
+    <span>This code snippet tells the web browser to interpret everything within the script tags as JavaScript, which the browser then does by writing the text Today is to the current document, along with the date, by using the JavaScript function Date.
 The result will look something like this:</span><br/>
     <span><b class="t30">Today is Sun Jan 01 2017 01:23:45</b></span><br/>
     <span>Unless you need to specify an exact version of JavaScript, you can normally omit the type="text/javascript" and just use &lt;script&gt; to start the interpretation of the JavaScript.</span><br/>
     <span>As previously mentioned, JavaScript was originally developed to offer dynamic control over the various elements within an HTML document, and that is still its main use.
 But more and more, JavaScript is being used for Ajax.
 This is a term for the process of accessing the web server in the background.
 (It originally meant Asynchronous JavaScript and XML , but that phrase is already a bit outdated.)</span><br/>
     <span>Ajax is the main process behind what is now known as Web 2.0 (a term popularized by Tim O&rsquo;Reilly, the founder and CEO of this book&rsquo;s publishing company), in which web pages have started to resemble standalone programs, because they don&rsquo;t have to be reloaded in their entirety.
 Instead, a quick Ajax call can pull in and update a single element on a web page, such as changing your photograph on a social networking site or replacing a button that you click with the answer to a question.
-This subject is fully covered in Chapter 17 .</span><br/>
+This subject is fully covered in Chapter 17.</span><br/>
     <span>Then, in Chapter 21 , we take a good look at the jQuery framework, which you can use to save reinventing the wheel when you need fast, cross browser code to manipulate your web pages.
 Of course, there are other frameworks available too, but jQuery is by far the most popular and, due to continuous maintenance, is extremely reliable, and a major tool in the utility kit of many seasoned web developers.</span>
     <a id="using-css"></a>
     <h4>Using CSS</h4>